Muhammad Fatchu Rochman

-Muhammad Fatchurohman (born 28 June 1995), also known as Muhammad Fatchu Rochman or Fatchu Rochman, is an Indonesian professional footballer who plays as a full-back for Liga 1 club Bhayangkara.
+Muhammad Fatchu Rochman (born 28 June 1995), also known as Fatchu Rochman, is an Indonesian professional footballer who plays as a full-back for Liga 2 club Sumsel United.

 Club career

 Early career

 Fatchurohman playing football since he was a child.
 He started his junior debut in SSB Naga Gempol in Pasuruan.
 In 2010, he joined Persekap Pasuruan.
 And he played in Indonesia U-19 who coached by Indra Sjafri.

 Persebaya Bhayangkara

 In 2015, he joined Persebaya ISL (Bhayangkara) with Evan Dimas, Ilham Armaiyn, Putu Gede Juni Antara, Zulfiandi, Hargianto, and Sahrul Kurniawan. he was contracted for four years.